 - The Base Station RF Bandwidth shall be the declared maximum Base Station RF Bandwidth.

 - Place a GSM carrier at the upper edge and a GSM carrier at the lower Base Station RF Bandwidth edge.
-The specified FOffset-RAT shall apply.
+The specified Foffset, RAT shall apply.

 - In the case of a BS supporting only one GSM carrier and one E-UTRA or UTRA carrier, place a GSM carrier at the lower edge and a E-UTRA carrier at the upper Base Station RF Bandwidth edge.
-The specified FOffset-RAT shall apply.
+The specified Foffset, RAT shall apply.